The Most Popular Female Creators on YouTube – 2020

 New videos are released every week.
 Outside of her YouTube career, Lele is best known for being credited with the phrase “Do it for the Vine,” and for appearing in a number of music videos, including for “Havana” by Camila Cabello and “She’s Out of Her Mind” by Blink-182, and for publishing her book, Before I Was Rich and Famous, which was a NY Times bestseller.

-At number seven, we have Rosanna Pansino, a YouTuber who specializes in baking and showing how to make some incredible, edible creations.
-With 9.7 million subscribers, Rosanna’s cooking and baking channel on YouTube has become a massive phenomenon for people who love making food, showing exactly how to make specialized cakes, cookies, and other delicious baked goods.
+Next, we have Rosanna Pansino, a YouTuber who specializes in baking and showing how to make some incredible, edible creations.
+With 12.7 million subscribers, Rosanna’s cooking and baking channel on YouTube has become a massive phenomenon for people who love making food, showing exactly how to make specialized cakes, cookies, and other delicious baked goods.

 Rosanna is best known for her show Nerdy Nummies, a segment on her channel in which she makes foods based on popular nerdy content like Ready Player One, Red Dead Redemption, Tomb Raider, and so much more.
 That show eventually lead to the creation of The Nerdy Nummies Cookbook in 2015, and the creation of Pansino’s own line of cooking and baking gear in 2017.
 Pansino tends to release one to two videos a week, and genuinely seems to enjoy what she does.
 Plus, the food looks out of this world.